afraenkel/DSC180A-DS-Methodology/assignments/assignment-templates.md

 ### Part 2

 Develop code to clean data (as defined and justified in Part 1), create the features for the replication, and compute the statistics for the report.
+The code that you write must conform to the project templates covered in lecture.

+In particular, your project should have a `run.py` with the following
+targets:
+1. `data` creates the data needed for analysis.
+2. `process` cleans and prepares the data for analysis (e.g. cleaning and feature creation).
+3. `data-test` ingests a small amount of *test data* (that `process` can then process).

+The code will be tested by running `python run.py data-test process`

 Assignment #3: Result Replication
 =================================